THE SADNESS OF ELON MUSK

 “But we’re happy with that arrangement.
 I don’t know anyone who wants to replace their limbic system, or their cortex.”

-And then he says something stunning — the most important thing, perhaps, in the entire two-and-a-half-hour conversation.
+But then he says something stunning — the most important thing I’ve heard him say in this entire five-and-a-half-hour marathon.

 “But the AI isn’t formed, strangely, by the human limbic system.
 It is in large part our id writ large.”